 - Sweet and subtle: Keep cinnamon dominant, increasing it to 5 parts.

-- A secret ingredient: Add a pinach of black pepper to her pumpkin spice recipe!
-Add a little kick with some pepper.
+- A secret ingredient: Add a pinch of black pepper for a little kick.

 Leave a Reply